 Competitive benefits.
 Generally, neurodiverse employees need and want the same great benefits that boost retention in other types of employees.
 That means good medical, life, and disability coverage, and stipends for transportation, childcare, and home office equipment.
 Many neurodiverse employees may incur additional medical expenses—such as therapy and medication—so they really rely on access to comprehensive health benefits.

 Employee resource groups.
 Having the opportunity to connect with colleagues who have similar life experiences can help neurodiverse employees navigate day-to-day challenges.
-Building a team culture where employees are supported are key to employee retention.
+Building a team culture where employees are supported is key to employee retention.

 - Noise-canceling headphones for sensory sensitivity and focus